rpadovani/rpadovani.com/_posts/2014-12-24-ubuntu-calculator-app-reboot.markdown

 ![landscape](http://img.rpadovani.com/posts/scientific-mode.png)

-Another interesting feature is the **favuorite history**.
+Another interesting feature is the **favourite history**.
 You can mark a calc as favourite and set a label, so you can easily access to it in a second moment, and remember why you saved it in first place.